 So if you see someone’s death reported all over the place, consider them well covered.
-If you only see an obit of someone interesting in a small local paper and hear nothing elsewhere, and it’s the Saturday to Monday timeframe, that is the time to let me know.
+If you only see an obit of someone interesting in a small local paper and hear nothing elsewhere, and it’s the Saturday to early Monday timeframe, that is the time to let me know.
 (See?
 It’s tough!
 That’s why I say “generally no”….)

 So if you can meet all of that, email me links with information.
 Please use the subject “Honorary Unsubscribe Nomination” so it’s more likely I will notice it in my bulging inbox.
 Don’t have my address?
 It’s here.
 Thanks.